 What is Myasthenia Gravis?

-Myasthenia gravis is a chronic autoimmune disorder that causes muscles to weaken and tire easily.
-Most people affected by myasthenia gravis develop “ocular myasthenia” first, where the muscles that control eye and eyelid movement are affected, causing eyelid drooping, blurry vision or double vision.
+Myasthenia gravis is a disorder that may cause muscles to weaken and tire easily.
+The disorder can affect muscles that control eye and eyelid movement.
+This may cause eyelid drooping, or double vision.

-Typically, people with myasthenia gravis will experience periods of muscle weakness followed by periods of few to no symptoms.
+With myasthenia gravis it is typical to have periods of muscle weakness followed by periods of few or no symptoms.